-The following key messages emerge from this policy document:
+The following key principles emerge from this policy document:

 - i.
 In addressing the impacts of climate change on the outstanding universal value, integrity and authenticity of World Heritage properties, the World Heritage community will work in cooperation with other partners that also have responsibility, resources and expertise related to this challenge. - ii.
 The World Heritage Committee will be an advocate for relevant climate change research, and work to influence and support partners that are mandated and resourced to carry out such research. - iii.
-World Heritage properties will be used wherever appropriate and possible as a means to raise awareness about the impacts of climate change upon World Heritage to act as a catalyst in the international debate and obtain support for policies to mitigate climate change, and to communicate best practices in vulnerability assessments, adaptation strategies, mitigation opportunities, and pilot projects. - iv.
-Climate change is one of the major threats to the OUV of many World Heritage properties, and will be considered in all aspects of nominating, managing, monitoring and reporting on the status of these properties. - v.
-In considering the threat posed by climate change to the OUV, authenticity and/or integrity of a World Heritage property, the World Heritage Committee will use the existing tools (e.g. List of World Heritage in Danger) and processes (e.g. Reactive Monitoring, Periodic Reporting) of the Convention and its Operational Guidelines.
-When the Operational Guidelines are revised, the Committee will consider whether specific references to climate change need to be included.
+World Heritage properties will be used wherever appropriate and possible as a means to raise awareness about the impacts of climate change upon World Heritage to act as a catalyst in the international debate and obtain support for policies to mitigate climate change, and to communicate best practices in vulnerability assessments, adaptation strategies, mitigation opportunities, and pilot projects.